ibm-cloud-architecture/ibm-cloud-stencils/README.md

 For example, a virtual server instance is deployed on a subnet with solid border and deployed to a security group with dashed border.

-IBM Cloud deployment diagram icons consist of:
+IBM Cloud Icons consist of:
 - [Architecture Icons](https://www.ibm.com/cloud/architecture/architectures/edit) which represent IBM Cloud components by background color.
 - [Service Icons](https://l2fprod.github.io/myarchitecture/) which represent services available in the IBM Cloud catalog.